 When I was preparing Guangzhou Itinerary the day before my flight, I panicked.
 I panicked because there are not many itineraries I can take reference from Google and I have no idea where to go.

-Without any other choices, I have to activate my already-rusted Chinese skills and start to dig deeper into Chinese websites.
-Luckily, I was able to piece out a very rough 7-days Guangzhou itinerary just in time for my flight.
+Without any other choices, I have to activate my rusty Chinese skills and start to dig deeper into Chinese websites.
+Luckily, I was able to piece out a very rough 5-days Guangzhou itinerary just in time for my flight.
 I mean it’s better than nothing, right?

 I find that Guangzhou is a very interesting place.
 In contrary to what I always hear from my friends, I felt that the people in Guangzhou are generally friendly and polite.
 Although there are still some shitty rats, it does not deter me from going Guangzhou again.

 In this article, I’m going to share with you everything I know about Guangzhou that can help you better in your preparation.
-My itinerary is spread across 7-days but you don’t really need 7-days to visit all the places.
+My itinerary is spread across 5-days but you can spread them to more days.

 - Before You Fly